• Home

 Video Game Theme Classroom

-Wreck-It Ralph Classroom Board: I KNOW that this isn’t a game but Wreck-It Ralph and Vanelope are characters in a game for a Disney movie.
-If you are regular reader of mine you know that I LOVE DISNEY!
-Since I am on a tight budget, with the help of my students we used technology to make these characters!
 We went ahead and projected them on a white piece of paper on my board.
 We traced them and then we took construction paper to trace each part by the color it was supposed to be.
 Last, we glued and taped them together before laminating them.
-I left Vanelope’s sprinkles for the VERY end to tape them on her hair to give more of a 3 dimensional affect!
+I left Vanelope’s sprinkles for the VERY end to tape them on her hair to give more of a 3-dimensional effect!

 Video Game Theme Classroom